dvanmosselbeen/dvm-docs/GFX/Video/Videography.md

 * Do not upload 60fps on YouTube, it's probably way overkill, takes twice as much as data for no reason.
 But shooting in higher fps and exporting it as 24/25/30 is benefical.
 Have room for slowering down parts.
 * 80% speed of 30fps is 24fps.
+* Clapboard - Used to make a sound peak, help to syncronise if multiples cameras record at the same time.
+But also for correct exposure and white balance.
+Plus other info like scene name, shot number etc.

 # Resources